-- 1. To evaluate students as they enroll, to provide them with appropriate learning materials, and to work with them toward improving their reading skills. - 2.
-To evaluate the ability of students to work with numbers, to place students in the appropriate mathematics level, and to work with them until addition, subtraction, multiplication, and division functions can be performed with whole numbers, fractions, decimals and percentages.
+- 1. Evaluate students as they enroll, to provide them with appropriate learning materials, and to work with them toward improving their reading skills. - 2.
+Evaluate the ability of students to work with numbers, to place students in the appropriate mathematics level, and to work with them until addition, subtraction, multiplication, and division functions can be performed with whole numbers, fractions, decimals and percentages.
+Quantitative problem solving and algebraic problem solving are also covered.
 Students will then show an understanding of these concepts by applying them to reading problems based on everyday life. - 3.
-To evaluate the ability of students to formulate an appropriate response to a prompt and to effectively express their ideas utilizing standard grammar, mechanics, and word choice. - 4.
-To work with students at their entrance level until they master the skills necessary to take and pass the GED Test.
+Evaluate the ability of students to formulate an appropriate response to a prompt and to effectively express their ideas utilizing standard grammar, mechanics, and word choice. - 4.
+Work with students at their entrance level until they master the skills necessary to take and pass the GED Test.

-Program Components

-Adult education classes are offered at Ozarka College-Melbourne, Ozarka College-Mountain View, Ozarka College-Ash Flat, Ozarka College-Mammoth Spring, Baxter County Adult Education Center in Mtn.
-Home, and at a number of off-campus locations throughout the service area.
+Program Components: Adult education classes are offered at Ozarka College-Melbourne, Ozarka College-Mountain View, Ozarka College-Ash Flat, Ozarka College-Mammoth Spring, and the Baxter County Adult Education Center in Mtn.
+Home.
 The learning experience includes computer-aided instruction, small group instruction, and one-on-one tutoring.
 An individualized plan allows every student to begin at an appropriate level and progress at his or her own pace.
-The Adult Education Program serves five counties: Baxter,
+The Adult Education Program serves five counties: Baxter, Fulton, Izard, Sharp, and Stone.

-Fulton, Izard, Sharp, and Stone.
-Satellite programs that offer small group or individualized instruction meet in the evening in various locations.
 Registration is an ongoing process, so students may enroll at any time during the year.
 A special group of satellite classes constitutes the institutional/correctional program.
 These classes are provided primarily to serve any students who are incarcerated or mandated by the court system to pursue their GED.

-Enrollment Procedures

-Enrollment in Ozarka College's Adult Education Program is an ongoing process.
+Enrollment Procedures: Enrollment in Ozarka College's Adult Education Program is an ongoing process.
 Anyone 18 years of age or older may enroll in the program at any time during the year.
 Enrollment involves completion of an application and a Release of Information Form.
-Before a student younger than 18 is admitted into the Adult Education Program, the student must make formal application to the school district for a waiver to enroll in the Adult Education Program.
+Before a student age 16 or 17 is admitted into the Adult Education Program, the student must make formal application to the school district for a waiver to enroll in the Adult Education Program.
 Parochial or private school students must provide a letter from the school's director or administrator to verify enrollment.
 A student enrolled in home school shall present proof of homeschooling in the form of a notarized copy of the Notice of Intent.